jackgrodnick/apollo/README.md

 # Apollo Superday Vehicle API Service Project!

-# Notes, Acknowledgments, and what I Learned:
+# Notes, Acknowledgments, and What I Learned:

 This was a super cool project to tackle!
-I started this task off unsure of how to even begin, but I quickly learned that making this API is very similar to past React projects I've done.
-During this process, my biggest challenge was remembering all the syntax and figuring out how to get started, as it had been a while since I last used Node.js or Express.
+I started this task off unsure of how to begin, but I quickly learned that making this API is very similar to past React and static web projects I've done.
+The only difference is that instead of serving up static web content, we sent just JSON instead.
+During this process, my biggest challenge was remembering all the syntax and figuring out how to get started, as it has been a while since I last used Node.js or Express.
 I want to acknowledge these YouTube videos that helped me refresh before I attempted this project:

 - https://www.youtube.com/watch?v=ldYcgPKEZC8 (review of the pipeline for API creation)
 - https://www.youtube.com/watch?v=T2sYitv2OAY (showed me how to test my API using Jest and Supertest)